Archanajs2001/Machine-Learning-model---Supply-Chain-Management/README.md

 1. **Handling Null Values**

-Training Dataset have 3 columns that contains null variables Testing Dataset have 2 columns that contains null variables
+Training Dataset have 3 columns that contains null variables and Testing Dataset have 2 columns that contains null variables.

    - **Method of Handling:**

      **workers_num**